Last Man Standing (American TV series): Shooting schedule

 On June 11, 2012, it was announced that Alexandra Krosney (Kristin) was let go from the show for creative reasons.
 Krosney was replaced by Amanda Fuller in season 2.
 On June 19, 2012, it was also announced that twins Luke and Evan Kruntchev, who played the role of Boyd in season 1, would not be returning; they were replaced by Flynn Morrison in season 2.
 The character of Boyd was also age-advanced from two years old to five years old.
 Jordan Masterson plays Ryan, Boyd's father, in a recurring role beginning in season 2.
 The role was previously played by Nick Jonas, who guest-starred in one episode in season 1.

 The second season initially received a 13-episode order.
 ABC announced on November 12, 2012, that an additional three scripts had been ordered.
 On November 27, five more episodes were ordered to bring the second-season episode total to 18.

 On May 10, 2013, the series was renewed for a third season, which premiered on September 20, 2013, and ended on April 25, 2014, after 22 episodes.

 On May 10, 2014, ABC renewed Last Man Standing for a fourth season, which premiered on October 3, 2014.
 Allen and Elizondo guest-starred as their Last Man Standing characters in a crossover episode with the fellow ABC Friday sitcom Cristela.

 On May 10, 2015, ABC announced the show had been renewed for a fifth season.
 Last Man Standing had become a solid performer for the Friday night lineup at ABC, which with the help of Shark Tank and 20/20 has become the top network among adults 18–49 for the night.
 Leading off Friday night for ABC, the sitcom averaged a 1.8 rating in adults 18–49 and 8.2 million viewers overall, according to Nielsen's Live+7 estimates.

 On May 13, 2016, ABC renewed the series for a sixth season, which premiered on September 23, 2016.

+The entire set of the show had to be rebuilt following its cancellation on ABC and subsequent revival on Fox in 2018, according to representatives of an unrelated studio company who visited the set and attended a taping of the show at Radford Studio Center.

 On March 15, 2020, production on the series was shut down during the COVID-19 pandemic.